More Than a Degree, an Education For Life

 The Honors Program encourages students to enjoy learning with faculty and other academically motivated students in small seminars that emphasize engaged learning and independent research.

 Living Learning Communities allow students in certain majors or with similar interests to live together, share academic resources, and work closely with faculty.
 These communities encourage broader and deeper inquiry into academic subjects and facilitate action and service.

-CNR offers an NCAA Division III athletics program that competes in basketball, swimming, cross-country, volleyball, tennis, and softball.
+CNR offers an NCAA Division III athletics program that competes in basketball, swimming, soccer, cross-country, volleyball, tennis, softball, and baseball.
 We also offer intramural and recreational activities, and our Wellness Center boasts a competition-sized swimming pool, exercise studio, and gymnasium.

 Scholarships and grants

 The College’s commitment to affordability is expressed in a variety of ways.
 CNR recognizes outstanding students by awarding numerous merit scholarships to those who demonstrate exceptional academic accomplishment, leadership, commitment to service, and intellectual promise.
-Over 90% of our students receive financial aid and/or scholarship money.
+More than 96% of our students receive financial aid and/or scholarship money.
 Students can also apply for grants in the areas of music, art, and journalism.